Kate Moore Brown: Biography

 Brown was born in Missouri on December 17, 1871.
-She was raised in Sherman, Texas where she took music lessons at the North Texas Female College.
-Brown's sister, Francis Moore, would later become a well-known pianist in New York.
+She was raised in Sherman, Texas, where she took music lessons at the North Texas Female College.
+Brown's brother, Francis Moore, would later become a well-known pianist in New York.
 Brown came to El Paso in 1886 with her family.
 She served as a bridesmaid for Anne Buford, who married into the Magoffin family in 1887.
 Brown was in the first graduating class of El Paso High School, and was one of the two graduates in 1887.
-When she graduated, she went with her father to San Diego, California where she received a second high school diploma from a high school there in 1889.
+When she graduated, she went with her father to San Diego, California, where she received a second high school diploma from a high school there in 1889.

 She returned to El Paso again in 1890, a year after her father died.
 She then began to teach music in the public schools and was the first person to do so in both El Paso and Texas.
 Brown was the first woman to own and ride a bicycle in El Paso, Texas.
 She used the bike to get to the schools she taught at, pedaling through sand in some places.
 She taught music in the public schools until 1899.
 She also wrote about the history of music in El Paso.

 Brown married William R. Brown, a railroad agent for the Santa Fe railroad, on June 29, 1898.
 Her husband was a cornet player and also enjoyed music.
 Kate Moore Brown continued to play piano and organ and also organized various musical groups in El Paso.